talaamm/Filler-Game-May2025/README.md

 - Return `0 0\n` when no valid moves are available
 - Handle timeouts gracefully
 - Validate all input data

-## 📄 License

-This project is part of an educational curriculum.
-Please refer to your institution's guidelines for usage and distribution.

 ---